jvalderrama/devo/README.md

 ## Conclusions

-1. Has been created and API application who check the status (running or stopped) of a RabbitMQ Server, the first part demonstrates how to create the API using Flask framework and a configuration file for RabbitMQ server, the application has its own tests and has been tested against a RabbitMQ server who is running as docker container.
+1. Has been created and API application who check the status (running or stopped) of a RabbitMQ Server, the first part demonstrates how to create the API using `Flask framework` and a `configuration file for RabbitMQ server`, the application has its own tests and has been tested against a RabbitMQ server who is running as docker container.

-2. The API application can be installed and package as PIP distribution (setup.py), therefore once an EC2 instances is created with Terrraform (no tested yet), the API application can be installed like "pip install devo" over the EC2 instances without any container or image.
+2. The API application can be installed and package as `PIP distribution (setup.py)`, therefore once an `EC2 instances` is created with `Terrraform` (no tested yet), the API application can be installed like `pip install devo` over the EC2 instances without any container or image.

-3. Once made the above a second parts demonstrates  a complete pipeline has been created to 'dockerized' and deploy the application like a docker container.
-It has been through a Dockerfile, requirements file and a Jenkinsfile (Declarative Pipeline) tested over a local Jenkins installation from scratch.
+3. Once made the above a second parts demonstrates a complete pipeline created to `dockerized` and deploy the application like a docker container.
+It has been accomplish through a `Dockerfile, requirements file` and a `Jenkinsfile (Declarative Pipeline)` tested over a local `Jenkins installation from scratch`.

-4. The third part demonstrates an ansible recipe created and tested to update de host/port/destination of the API application configuration file, along with a Terraform recipe to crate EC2 instances with its VPC.
+4. The third part demonstrates an `ansible recipe` created and tested to update de host/port/destination of the API application configuration file, along with a `Terraform recipe to crate EC2 instances with its VPC`.

-5. A kubernetes deployment has been provided assuming the `push` of the previous docker images to a Devo repository, generated and guaranteed a minimum number of pods in different workers nodes in the K8s cluster to have a first HA approach for the API application using the PodAntiaffinity feature and using a 'infrastructure' namespace.
-Finally a Pod elasticity has been created in order to attend high or low demand of the service with its corresponding Ingress resource.
+5. A `kubernetes deployment` has been provided assuming the `push` of the previous docker images to a Devo repository, generated and guaranteed a minimum number of pods in different workers nodes in the K8s cluster to have a `first HA approach for the API application using the PodAntiaffinity` feature and using a 'infrastructure' namespace.
+Finally a `Pod elasticity` has been created in order to attend high or low demand of the service using `HPA` resource with its corresponding `Ingress resource`.

-6. Finally a guide is given to create a Helm Chart for the API application.
+6. Finally a guide is given to create a `Helm Chart` for the API application.

 ## References